sourcey/symple-server/README.md

   /*
     Redis configuration
-    Redis must be available if using `config.authentication = true` */
+    Redis must be available if using `authentication = true` */
   "redis" : {
     "host" : "localhost",